amineds/fil-rouge-api-2017/README.md

- Java API to manage movies
+ Java API to manage movies (database is in the format of csv files)

  4 main endpoints :

- - Authentication :
+ - Authentication : get a token

+ /auth/token

  - Genres : list all the movie genres